-Typhoid fever is highly infectious.
-People who have it can pass the bacteria out of their body in their poo (faeces) or, less commonly, in their pee (urine).
+People who have typhoid can pass the bacteria out of their body in their poo (faeces) or, less commonly, in their pee (urine).

 If you then eat food or drink water that's contaminated with bacteria from the infected poo or pee you can become infected too.